coq-community/awesome-coq/README.md

 - [Coq'Art](https://www.labri.fr/perso/casteran/CoqArt/) - The first book dedicated to Coq.
 - [Software Foundations](https://softwarefoundations.cis.upenn.edu) - Series of Coq-based textbooks on logic, functional programming, and foundations of programming languages, aimed at being accessible to beginners.
 - [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/) - Textbook about practical engineering with Coq which teaches advanced practical tricks and a very specific style of proof.
-- [Program Logics for Certified Compilers](https://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/program-logics-certified-compilers) - Book that explains how to construct program logics using separation logic, accompanied by a formal model in Coq which is applied to the Clight programming language and other examples.
+- [Program Logics for Certified Compilers](https://www.cs.princeton.edu/~appel/papers/plcc.pdf) - Book that explains how to construct program logics using separation logic, accompanied by a formal model in Coq which is applied to the Clight programming language and other examples.
 - [Formal Reasoning About Programs](http://adam.chlipala.net/frap/) - Book that simultaneously provides a general introduction to formal logical reasoning about the correctness of programs and to using Coq for this purpose.
 - [Programs and Proofs](https://ilyasergey.net/pnp/) - Book that gives a brief and practically-oriented introduction to interactive proofs in Coq which emphasizes the computational nature of inductive reasoning about decidable propositions via a small set of primitives from the SSReflect proof language.
 - [Computer Arithmetic and Formal Proofs](http://iste.co.uk/book.php?id=1238) - Book that describes how to formally specify and verify floating-point algorithms in Coq using the Flocq library.
 - [The Mathematical Components book](https://math-comp.github.io/mcb/) - Book oriented towards mathematically inclined users, focusing on the Mathematical Components library and the SSReflect proof language.

-### Lecture Notes
+### Course Material

-- [Foundations of Separation Logic](https://chargueraud.org/teach/verif/) - Foundations of separation logic for reasoning about sequential programs in Coq.
+- [Foundations of Separation Logic](https://chargueraud.org/teach/verif/) - Introduction to using separation logic to reason about sequential imperative programs in Coq.
 - [Introduction to Computational Logic](https://courses.ps.uni-saarland.de/icl_20/2/Resources) - Introduction to basic logic principles, constructive type theory, and interactive theorem proving with Coq.

 ### Tutorials and Hints